AAI-521/PPE-Detection/README.md

 ## Acknowledgments
 - Special thanks to the faculty and peers at the University of San Diego's Applied Artificial Intelligence Program.
-- [Mention any other contributors or sources of technical help]